• Skip to main content

 Ways To Use Sauerkraut

-• Serve over baked potatoes or cooked sweet potatoes of any kind.
+• Spoon it over baked potatoes or sweet potatoes.

-• Add it as a topping on hot dogs or Chili Dogs.
+• Serve it as a topping for hot dogs or Chili Dogs.

 Will you help add value to Pip and Ebby?